View of Bergen from the city mountain on a clear summer day, with the Norwegian flag in the wind under blue skies

 Comprising four buildings, KODE offers an extensive collection of artworks and artifacts, ranging from classical to contemporary.
 It’s one of Scandinavia’s largest art museums, making it a must-visit for art enthusiasts.

 The museums house works by renowned Norwegian and international artists.
 Highlights include pieces by Edvard Munch, famous for “The Scream,” and collections of fine silver, furniture, and Chinese art.
-Each building has its own focus, allowing you to explore different aspects of art and culture.

 KODE also hosts temporary exhibitions, concerts, and events, ensuring there’s always something new to see.
 The museums’ dedication to both historical and modern art provides a comprehensive cultural experience.

-Whether you’re an avid art lover or a casual visitor, KODE’s diverse offerings will leave you inspired and enlightened.
+Whether you’re an avid art lover or a casual visitor, KODE’s diverse offerings inspire and enlighten you.

 7. Enjoying the Vibrant Bergen Nightlife